farridav/flask_friends/README.md

     ./src/runtests.py

 ### Deploying
-For the first time:
+To ship the new version of your application, bump the `version` in src/app.yaml and:

-    appcfg.py update -A flask-friends -V v1 src/
+    appcfg.py update -A flask-friends -V v<new_version no> src/

-Subsequent times:
+And to switch it over:

     appcfg.py set_default_version -V v<new_version no> -A flask-friends